 Does a vasectomy have any influence on a man’s sex life?

-Dr. Josef Stolz: As I’ve already said, in this operation the man does not lose his sperm, only their transport is cut off.
+In this procedure the man does not lose his sperm, only their transport is cut off.
 Practically speaking, the man therefore has two options.
 The first is known as anastomosis, in which both ends of the cut vas deferens are connected and thus the physiological, normal discharge of sperm in ejaculation is renewed.
 This is a more time consuming procedure and cannot be performed in outpatient conditions, and the success rate is 50–60 percent.
 It’s certainly a more complicated operation than a vasectomy.
 If this operation is not successful, another option is what is called microsurgical expiration of sperm or taking of a sperm sample under a microscope and their insertion in vitro into the egg of the partner.
 Artificial insemination is subsequently performed.

 MUDr.
 Jan Mokriš, FEBU, urologist at Canadian Medical